n8trium/Advent-Of-Code/2025/01/README.md

-# Day 1: Secret Entrance
+# AoC Day 1: Secret Entrance
 ## Part 1

 The Elves have good news and bad news.